Moqume/Background-Manager-WP/readme.txt

 You can redirect your visitor to a specific URL if they click anywhere on the background by setting the __Background URL__ for an image.
 Simply edit one of your Image Sets (__Apperance__ -> __Background__ -> __Image Sets__ --> [desired image set]), select an image and click the __Edit__ icon displayed over the image.
 Provide the URL in the __Background URL__ field and click __Save All Changes__.

-= How do I change the background or overlay for individual posts or pages? =
+= How do I change the background, overlay or color for individual posts or pages? =

 To override the default Image Set or overlay used as the background, edit the desired page or post and look for the __Background__ box, which is usually located under the large text editor.